 1 teaspoon of salt (Surprise!
 Salt really brings out the flavor of the fruit.)

 Peel and core the apples.
-I like to do this while watching a movie on the Hallmark Channel Turner Classic Movies, or sometimes, Disney Plus.
-Please don’t judge me.
+I like to do this while watching a movie or listening to a podcast.

 Place the peeled, cored, and quartered apples into a large pot.
 Add the lemon juice, cinnamon, sugar, water, and salt.